 rancher-backup in the Rancher UI, you may have selected the wrong cluster.)

-NOTE: There are two known issues in Fleet that occur after performing a restoration using the backup-restore-operator: Fleet agents are inoperable and clientSecretName and helmSecretName are not included in Fleet gitrepos.
-Refer here for workarounds.
+There is a known issue in Fleet that occurs after performing a restoration using the backup-restore-operator: Secrets used for clientSecretName and helmSecretName are not included in Fleet gitrepos.
+Refer here for a workaround.

 Installing rancher-backup with the Rancher UI